 The Faces Beneath the Floor: The Haunting Mystery of Bélmez

-Some stories feel like myths from another century…something carved into the folklore of an old, bone-white village.
-But this one happened in 1971.
-Not ancient history.
-Not medieval Spain.
+Buckle up, because I’ve got another spooky one for you today.
+Some stories feel like myths from another century and another time, something carved into the folklore of an old, bone-white village.
+But this one happened in 1971, definitely not ancient history, and it’s wasn’t in medieval Spain.

 It blinked up from the floor in the home of María Gómez Cámara in the small Andalusian village of Bélmez de la Moraleda.
-A smudged impression at first, like a memory bleeding through stone.
-Then, day by day, it deepened…eyes, a mouth, cheekbones, the outline of something unmistakably human.
+A smudged impression at first, like a half remembered memory bleeding through stone.
+Then, day by day, it deepened with eyes, a mouth, cheekbones, the outline of something unmistakably that looked like a person.

 And no matter what they did, (scrub, bleach, sand, destroy) it kept coming back.